Yeong-Yu-Seong/Dynamic-Duo-IP-Y1.2/README.md

 ## Conclusion

-Ocean’s Gold blends elegance, simplicity, and high-end shopping features to create a sophisticated jewelry shopping experience.
+Ocean's Gold blends elegance, simplicity, and high-end shopping features to create a sophisticated jewelry shopping experience.
 With the addition of Time-Limited Shopping Battles, users can enjoy an interactive and competitive shopping experience that enhances engagement and rewards customers in a fun and unique way.